Excel: [karate-chops Shiouji in the head] You dare even attempt to utter that line?!

 - Digimon Frontier (as well as the comics) had the digital world populated by machine digimon called Trailmon, who were sentient trains who carried their passengers to certain locations.
 Many of the trailmon had different looks, voices, and personalities, some even resembling mechanized animals, a kettle, and Frankenstein.

-- Legend of Galactic Heroes: Vehicles in the Alliance capital planet of Heinessen appear to have this function, though drivers can easily switch to manual controls if they so wish.
+- Legend of the Galactic Heroes: Vehicles in the Alliance capital planet of Heinessen appear to have this function, though drivers can easily switch to manual controls if they so wish.

 - Played with in Batman Beyond: Return of the Joker.
 The Batmobile is being chased through a glut of cars by a Kill Sat beam.
 Batman escapes, but untold numbers of cars are blown up.
 In the commentary, the creators joke that those are all robot cars, so nobody died.
 (Oh, and they were driving through the abandoned buildings district, too.)

 - Cars is all about this, as it's about anthropomorphic automobiles.
 Adam Sessler from X-Play plays with this in his review of the game.
 Jay Ward, the creative director of Cars 3 believes that they're all robot cars that rebelled and wiped humanity out years ago.